 - And then there’s the classic “just a heads up, I’m going to be late.”
 In other words, “I know I said I’d be there at 9 am, but now it’s 9:15 and I’m still not even close.”

 Everyone learns the phrase “thanks for the heads up” when learning English.
-But you should not use this phrase in every situation!
+But, just like we learned in a similar post about the expression “thank you for your continued support“, you should not use this phrase in every situation!

 It is always hard to lock down the exact origin of a word or phrase in the English Language.
 However, the phrase “heads up” is thought to be from the military or baseball.